Simogh67/Business-analytic/README.md

 | Millennium Park | 7653
 | Wells St & Concord Ln |6939
 | Theater on the Lake | 6926
-- **Bussiness insight: The above stations generally are our main stations, where we may increase our bikes to improve our service.**
+- **Bussiness insight: The above stations generally are our main stations, where we may increase our product to improve our service.**
 - **Bussiness question: casual customers or member ones, which one is more active?**
 ```
 select member_casual, count(member_casual) as num_member